simonccc/kopsrox/docs/CONFIG.md

 ### proximgid <a name=proximgid>

-`600` - the proxmox id used for the kopsrox image/template
+`600` - the proxmox id used for the kopsrox image/template and the basis of the cluster

-Kopsrox uses a simple static id/ip assignments based on `proximgid` and `network` settings eg
+kopsrox uses a simple static id/ip assignment scheme based on the `[proxmox] - proximgid` and `[kopsrox] - network` settings

+For example:

 ```
 [proxmox]